-Our named executive officers are Patrick J. Callan, Jr., president and chief executive officer and Lawrence G. Ricketts, Jr., executive vice president and chief operating officer, both of whom devote their full time to our affairs, and Matthew J. Gould, chairman of our board, Fredric H. Gould, vice chairman of our board, and David W. Kalish, senior vice president and chief financial officer, each of whom devote time to our affairs on a part-time, as needed, basis.
+Our named executive officers are Patrick J. Callan, Jr., President and Chief Executive Officer and Lawrence G. Ricketts, Jr., Executive Vice President and Chief Operating Officer, both of whom devote their full time to our affairs, as well as Matthew J. Gould, chairman of our board, Fredric H. Gould, vice chairman of our board, and David W. Kalish, senior vice president and chief financial officer, each of whom devote time to our affairs on a part-time, as needed, basis.

-Say-on-Pay
+The Role of Say-on-Pay Votes

-In reviewing our compensation practices and determinations and in approving base salaries for calendar 2014, the compensation committee was aware of the results of our June 2011 "say on pay" vote in which approximately 84% of the shares that voted on such proposal voted to approve our executive compensation practices.
-In approving the bonuses and equity awards for 2014 performance, the compensation committee was aware of the results of our June 2014 "say-on-pay" vote in which approximately 90% of the shares that voted on such proposal voted to approve our executive compensation determinations and practices.
+In reviewing our compensation practices and determinations and in approving compensation for 2016, the compensation committee was aware of the results of our June 2014 "say on pay" vote in which approximately 90% of the shares that voted on such proposal voted to approve our executive compensation practices.
 The committee viewed such results as supportive of our compensation philosophy, practices and determinations.